 These revisions reflect the growing market acceptance of green building strategies which allows for higher performance standards within Waterfront Toronto precincts.
+This update encourages greater collaboration and transparency and provides additional clarity on several requirements.
 The result will be a high-performance community with emphasis on reduced carbon emissions and improved occupant well-being.
-In addition, the title of the MGBR has been revised from "Mandatory" to "Minimum" to encourage design teams to go beyond the thresholds set within the requirements.
+The change in title of the MGBR from "Mandatory" to "Minimum" is maintained to encourage design teams to go beyond the thresholds set within the requirements.